googlefonts/colr-gradients-spec/colr-gradients-spec.md

 Another way to describe the relationship between a PaintGlyph table and its child paint table is that the child provides a fill, and the glyph outline defines a bounds, or *clip region*, for the fill.
 The child for a PaintGlyph table is not limited to only the basic fill formats.
 In general, the child can be the root of a sub-graph that describes some graphic composition that comprises the fill for the shape.
 Or, in the alternate view, the glyph outline defines a clip region that is applied to the composition.

-To illustrate this, the example in figure 5.16 is extended in figure 5.17 so that a PaintGlyph table links to a second PaintGlyph that links to a PaintLinearGradient: the parent PaintGlyph will clip the filled shape described by the child graph.
+To illustrate this, the example in figure 5.16 is extended in figure 5.17 so that a PaintGlyph table links to a second PaintGlyph that links to a PaintLinearGradient: the parent PaintGlyph will clip the filled shape described by the child sub-graph.

 ![A PaintGlyph table defines a clip region for the composition defined by its child sub-graph.](images/colr_shape_shape_gradient.png)